ericstrobl/GRCI/README.md

 # Generalized Root Causal Inference

 This repository contains R code for the Generalized Root Causal Inference (GRCI) algorithm for identifying patient/sample-specific root causes of a binary target using the heteroscedastic noise model (HNM).
-HNM models both the conditional expectation m(X) and the conditional mean absolute deviation (s(X); similar to the conditional variance) using non-linear functions: Y = m(X) + s(X)E.
+HNM models both the conditional expectation m(X) and the conditional mean absolute deviation s(X) (similar to the conditional standard deviation) using non-linear functions: Y = m(X) + s(X)E.

 The Experiments folder contains code needed to replicate the synthetic data results.